SFDO-Tooling/CumulusCI/docs/intro.md

 ## Automation with CumulusCI

-If your product development lifecycle and release process is anything like ours at Salesforce.org, it\'s complex.
-You\'re managing multiple packages, dependencies, orgs, and release versions.
+If your product development lifecycle and release process is anything like ours at Salesforce.org, it's complex.
+You're managing multiple packages, dependencies, orgs, and release versions.
 Not to mention managing org metadata and all the setup operations that need to run in the right sequence, before or after a package is installed, to create a properly configured org.

-For example, Nonprofit Success Pack (NPSP) is one of Salesforce.org\'s flagship open source products.
+For example, Nonprofit Success Pack (NPSP) is one of Salesforce.org's flagship open source products.
 NPSP is a large, complex application with many different components.
 It consists of six managed packages (five dependencies plus itself) with multiple dependency relationships.
-Using automation, all five dependent packages are deployed in the right sequence; the unpackaged record types for the Account and Opportunity objects are delivered; and the final configurations to make the customers\' experience better, such as setting up Global Actions and delivering translations, are performed.
+Using automation, all five dependent packages are deployed in the right sequence; the unpackaged record types for the Account and Opportunity objects are delivered; and the final configurations to make the customers' experience better, such as setting up Global Actions and delivering translations, are performed.
 Biweekly NPSP releases are easy for new customers to install, with all the right configuration and without requiring end users to work through a lengthy setup guide.